selbrk/inzva-math-solutions/README.md

 # inzva-math-solutions
-Solutions of the math homework in the Alogrithm Program 23-24 Spring
+Solutions of the math homework given in the Inzva Alogrithm Program 23-24 Spring